 With patients' needs at the heart of everything we do, our website has been designed to make it easy for you to gain instant access to the information you need.
 As well as specific practice details such as opening hours and how to register, you’ll find a wealth of useful pages covering a wide range of health issues along with links to other relevant medical organisations.

 Get Well, Keep Well

 Of course we’re not just here for when you are unwell.
 Our team of healthcare professionals and back-up staff offer a number of clinics and services to promote good health and wellbeing whatever your medical condition.

 We hope you enjoy having a look around the site and familiarising yourself with some of the online features such as ordering a repeat prescription.
 Whatever your thoughts, be sure to let us know via our feedback function (Please do not request repeat prescriptions using this function.
-PRESCRIPTION REQUESTS CAN BE MADE BY TELEPHONE:- 0141-889-3144 OR BY MAILING YOUR COMPLETED TEAR-OFF SLIP TO THE PRACTICE).
+PRESCRIPTION REQUESTS CAN BE MADE BY TELEPHONE:- 0141-889-3144; BY MAILING YOUR COMPLETED TEAR-OFF SLIP TO THE PRACTICE OR DROPPING YOUR TEAR-OFF SLIP IN THE MAILBOX AT THE FRONT DOOR).
 Comments and suggestions are always a great way of helping us continue to enhance the way we look after you.
 If you want any additional information on our practice please view the Practice Booklet.